samscibelli/SMT_MAP_PIPELINE/README.md

 Next, enter password (given to you by Arizona staff) and type in observer initials (i.e., directory where observations are located).

 Now you are in the directory to run the mapping pipeline!
+Make sure all the reduction scripts are in this directory.

-*NOTE: you need to make sure your computer's IP address can log into the arizona computer!*
+*NOTE: you also need to make sure your computer's IP address can log into the arizona computer!*

 ## 2) Collect Map Scan Numbers:

 Either while observing or after observing, make sure to record the beginning and ending scan numbers for each map in the raw data files (e.g., the .smt files).

-Each map should have the same number of scans (a 5’x5’ map has 45 scan).
+Each map should have the same number of scans (a 5 arcminute x 5 arcminute map has 45 scans).

 *NOTE: typically while observing I suggest making a new data for each map in order to avoid confusion and potentially over-writing data.*